mapeditor/tiled/docs/manual/export-yy.rst

 tilesets and objects used by the map are expected to be already available in the GameMaker project.

-For sprites, the sprite name is be derived from the image file name by removing the file extension.
+For sprites, the sprite name is derived by looking for a ``*.yy`` file in the directory of the image file and up to two parent directories.
+If such a file is found, it is assumed to be the associated meta file and its name without the file extension is used.
+If no ``*.yy`` file can be found, the name of the image file without its file extension is used.

 If necessary, the sprite name can be explicitly specified using a custom ``sprite`` property (supported on tilesets, tiles from image collection tilesets and image layers).

 For tilesets, the tileset name entered in Tiled must match the name of the tileset asset in GameMaker.